 - a.
-Lie within RV-CH-NOSE. - b.
+Lie within RV-CH-NOSE.

+- b.
 In any X plane, contain no more than a single closed section which must have no external concave radius of curvature.
-Between $X_F$ = -950 and $X_A$ =0, the part of this section which is visible from above, must: - i. be a tangent continuous curve - ii. be tangent to the Y-axis at Y=0 and to the Z-axis at its outermost extremity - iii. have no radius of curvature smaller than 50mm
+Between X_F = -950 and X_A =0, the part of this section which is visible from above, must:

+- i. be a tangent continuous curve

+- ii. be tangent to the Z-axis at its outermost extremity - iii. have no radius of curvature smaller than 50mm

-For the avoidance of doubt, the provisions of this Article must be satisfied when considering both sides of the car.
+The provisions of this Article must be satisfied when considering both sides of the car.